Santa Clara Vanguard Drum and Bugle Corps: History

 In 1971, the Blue Stars, Cavaliers, Madison Scouts, Santa Clara Vanguard, and the Troopers formed the Midwest Combine.
 This action was taken in reaction to the rigid rules of the American Legion and VFW and the low or nonexistent performance fees paid for appearing in the various competitions.
 The corps felt that not only were they having their creative potential as artistic performing groups stifled, but they were being financially starved.
 A similar group of eastern corps, the United Organization of Junior Corps (also known as the "Alliance"), was formed by the 27th Lancers, Garfield Cadets, Boston Crusaders, Blessed Sacrament Golden Knights, and Blue Rock.
 The Combine members felt that the corps should be making their own rules, operating their own competitions and championships, and keeping the bulk of the proceeds that those shows earned.
 For the 1971 season, the corps stuck together, offering show promoters the five corps as a package.
 Despite pressure on show sponsors, judges, and other drum corps, the Combine was a success.

 In 1972, the Santa Clara Vanguard, along with the nine other corps from the Midwest Combine and the Alliance, plus the Anaheim Kingsmen, Argonne Rebels, and De La Salle Oaklands were the founding members of Drum Corps International.
 At the first DCI World Championships in Whitewater, Wisconsin, Santa Clara Vanguard finished in third place.
 Santa Clara would remain among DCI's top three corps for the organization's first eight years, winning the World Championships in 1973, 1974, 1978.

 Santa Clara Vanguard won its fourth DCI World Championship in 1981.
 Over the next seven years, Santa Clara Vanguard never placed below third before winning its fifth DCI title in 1989.
 They won their sixth DCI World Championship in 1999 and their seventh in 2018.
-Since Drum Corps International's founding in 1972, Santa Clara Vanguard has been the only corps to appear as a finalist in every World Championship.

-In December 2022, Vanguard Music & Performing Arts announced that the Santa Clara Vanguard Drum & Bugle Corps would be placed on hiatus for the 2023 season due to multiple financial issues from the previous season.
+Since Drum Corps International's founding in 1972, Santa Clara Vanguard had been the only corps to appear as a finalist in every World Championship, until in December 2022, Vanguard Music & Performing Arts announced that the Santa Clara Vanguard Drum & Bugle Corps would be placed on hiatus for the 2023 season due to multiple financial issues from the previous season.
+On September 8, 2023, Santa Clara Vanguard confirmed their plans to return for the 2024 season, alongside the announcement of their management team, design team, and their new CEO, Dr. Russell Gavin.